 If you choose ‘model 1’ or ‘model 2’, you can fill the parameters to the corresponding positions.

-Then, input other parameters required for the calculation.
+Input other parameters required for the calculation.

 ‘U_intra(eV)’ is the scattering potential for one band and the intraband scattering potential for two bands model. (the unit is eV) (magnitude is about 1eV)